scraed/TheMomentGauge/README.md

 ### 4. Install JAX

 JAX is a required dependency for Moment Gauge.
 Follow the instructions below to install JAX with or without GPU support.
+Our code has been tested on JAX 0.4.1, but you could use the latest version of JAX.

 #### CPU Installation